13. Egypt – 2005

 Kom Ombo (below) was special in that it was a dual temple to the god Horus (Falcon) and to the god Sobek (crocodile).
 To give you the idea of size – that is me between the doorways.

-Our advantage, because we were small, unlike the cruise boats, we were able to also dock at other places along the way.
+Because we were on a small sail ship, as opposed to the motor boats, we were able to dock at other places along the way.
 One of the stops was the old quarry site called Silsila, where we had the place to ourselves.
 We could see how the huge blocks of sandstone were carved out of the hill.
 At one time thousands of men were working in the quarry.
 There was also a small temple there for the workers.

 One day we stopped in a town to see an animal market.
-It was not market day but we still were able to see the many camels that were awaiting the next market.
+We were able to see the many camels that were awaiting the next market.
 They had been walked there from Sudan.

 We had a bit of a walk around the town, where vegetable vendors had their wares spread on the ground.
-It was interesting to see what was being sold.
 The meat markets had slabs of camels and cattle on hooks with the tails still on them.
 Yuck.

 Another day we docked near a Nubian village and walked to it.
-The Nubian village, though close to the river, was not visible from the river and from a distance it looked all blue.
-But actually, the houses, made of brick, were covered with stucco and painted in blues and oranges.
+The Nubian village, though close to the river, was not visible from the river.
+The houses, made of brick, were covered with stucco and painted in blues and oranges.
 We took a walk through the quiet village and while trying to avoid a mound of sand, Jerry hit his head on a rusty air conditioner.
 The locals felt so bad that one of them invited us to his house for tea and a rest.
 This was a wonderful opportunity to see the inside of a Nubian home.
-We sat in a sweet courtyard to drink tea and were shown the individual rooms for the family members.
+We sat in a courtyard to drink tea and were shown the individual rooms for the family members.
 They demonstrated how they weave their colorful baskets and showed us some of their treasured old baskets.

 One morning three feluccas were tied up near us.
 One passenger was taking a walk toward our boat and Jerry invited him for tea.
 A short while later another passenger joined us.
 They thought we were sailing in the height of luxury, because their feluccas were just large open sailboats about the size of a small room.
 On each boat there were 10 passengers.
 They slept in sleeping bags on deck with a tent like cover.
 During the day they just sat in place because there was really no room to move around.
 It looked uncomfortable and we were glad to be on our boat.